mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

     - Social media
         - User story: As a user, I want to share content from the app directly to my social media platforms, so that I can easily share interesting finds with my friends and followers.
         - Job story: When I come across something share- worthy in the app, I want a seamless way to post it on my social media, so I can engage with my network without switching between multiple apps.
-- **Analytical Thinking**: Being analytical isn’t only about numbers.
-It is about developing healthy skepticism and curiosity, validating your hypothesis (and having a hypothesis in the first place) and vetting with multiple data points to get closer to the truth.
-It gives you a competitive edge, and you will learn to make informed decisions.
-    - Retrieve: First, you need to learn how to get data.
-SQL is most common in work places.
-    - Analyze: Analytical thinking is to crunch numbers understand the why and execute at lightning speed.
-To do so you need the basic understanding of—patterns, nuances, absolute numbers & percentages, variances, expected vs actual, contribution to whole, peaks, margins and biases.
-    - Look for clues by asking:
-        - Why is this happening?
-        - What is the impact?
-        - What should we do about it (if anything)?
-    - Divide data insights into three buckets:
-        - Business data: revenue, market share, etc.
-        - Product data: product portfolio, features, etc.
-        - Customers data: target group, reviews, etc.

 - **Capabilities vs Domain vs Experience**: When requirements are defined, the big question is where to host the requirements?
 Like everything else, it depends on business architecture modeling.
 This is mostly designed by a system architect.
 How it gets packaged is not a product concern, but need to understand to drive feature requirements.
 No system is right or wrong, but a core architectural system might have the following:
     - Domain: What is the core functionality that drives business objective?
 It is associated with one data store in a database.
 Domains can be grouped in many ways, but it should always be driven by business objective that drives business value.
 For example, Order Management.
     - Capabilities: How functionalities can be grouped.
 This layer can interact with several data stores.
     - Experiences: How it gets integrated with capabilities to drive different platforms such as native applications vs web applications.
 It can interact with more than one capability to drive client experience.
 Having this layer helps reduce rebuilding of redundant functionalities and logic for various operating systems.
-- **Go-to-Market (GTM)**: It is an organizational plan to deliver unique value proposition to customers and achieve competitive advantage.
-Below are the components of GTM.
-Start with debugging upstream or downstream of product cycle to optimize for GTM:
-    - What exactly are you building?
-It starts with vision.
-But if the vision is wrong everyone is going home.
-It starts with product management.
-    - How do you position it?
-How do you tell the story in a short-time frame without using product jargon?
-Great product use less words to spread the message.
-It starts with product marketing.
-    - How do you do demand generation?
-How do you do sales?
-If the product does not sell, there is a gap in product market fit.
-    - How do you do customer retention?
-If the customers are churning, there is value deceleration.
 -  **Product Market Fit (PMF)**: It is another way to say you are in search for demand curve or another way to say you have produced value.
 Product market fit allows a company to sell product at scale.
 When people want to pull it out of your hands that is a product market fit.
 Company building should happen when you have a product market fit.
     - Use cohort analysis to measure product market fit.
 Look at a group of people that tried your product in a period of time (week, month, quarter).
 Then look at how many of those people continue to use your product for a while.
 You will have a fairly deep drop-off on the first month.
 Does it flatten somewhere?
 If so, that means that there are customers who are finding value in your product, which means you have PMF with these customers.
     - Create a retention curve by plotting the percent of active users over time (for each cohort of users).
 If it flattens off at some point, you have probably found product/market fit for some market or audience.